JuliaManifolds/Manifolds.jl/docs/src/manifolds/power.md

 ```

 which is again a valid point so [`is_manifold_point`](@ref)`(M,p)` here also yields true.
-A disadvantage might be that with nested arrays one looses a little bit of performance.
+A disadvantage might be that with nested arrays one loses a little bit of performance.
 The data however is nicely encapsulated.
 Accessing the first data item is just `p[1]`.

 ## Types and Functions